Minimum Requirements for Sisense in Linux Environments

 • The OS versions specified below are also based on the minor release number, which should be taken into consideration to ensure proper compatibility.
 (For example, CentOS 8.4 is not currently supported.)

-• The OS needs to be an official release of the given Linux OS, and one that has not been customized (for example, where the OS was modified to harden the kernel).
+• The OS must be an official release of the given Linux OS, and one that has not been customized (for example, where the OS was modified to harden the kernel).

 Active OSes